Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 - Repeating and paraphrasing the problem to show you understand and hear the customer.

-- Nonverbal cues for in person or video, such as eye contact and leaning in.
+- Nonverbal cues for in-person or video communications, such as eye contact and leaning in.

-- Verbal affirmations after the customer makes a statement to show you’re present such as “I see,” “I know,” and “totally get it.”
+- Verbal affirmations after the customer makes a statement to show you’re present such as “I see,” “I know,” or “I totally get it.”

 As a customer service representative, call center agent, or contact center agent, it’s natural to want to improve your active listening skills and those of your team.